The fact this question is so often asked is bizarre given freelance copywriters are supposed to be in the business of making things clear.

 In my post on writing like a journalist I explain the concept of the ‘killer top line’.
 This same principle applies to the WIIFM rule.

-If you’re a marketing copywriter, especially one who works digitally, you’ll know that in an age of information overload people scan.
+If you’re a marketing copywriter, especially one who works digitally, you’ll know that in an age of information overload, people scan pages.

 Depending on the type of copywriting you’re doing, freelance work comes through a number of sources: